emilymaxima/KrangTools/scripts/OCR/README.md

 You will also need to have a google drive api key in order to make this work.

 Credit for the singule document processing script goes out to https://tanaikech.github.io/2017/05/02/ocr-using-google-drive-api/
+Great thanks to @glitchliz for helping with the failover protections!